kenichiii/pfc-editor/README.md

     -> create some unique project SALT

-    -> you can trun sounds on/off
+    -> you can turn sounds on/off

 - edit account section